GleeTee/devopslab/README.md

 me lab even harder with this commit

+never ending test

-one branch is good but two is development
+one branch is good but two is better